snouhaud/AzureRunMe/README.md

 The UploadBlob and DownloadBlob tools have been removed in favour of [AzureCommandLineTools](https://github.com/blackwre/AzureCommandLineTools).

-I used to use backslash (\) to separate package name from blob name in the packages configuration.
-I now use forward slash (/) for compatability with most oher Azure literature and tools.
+I used to use backslash (\\) to separate package name from blob name in the packages configuration.
+I now use forward slash (/) for compatability with most other Azure literature and tools.
 Sorry!

 Example Scenarios
 -----------------

-Run one or more simple Java console apps
+Run one or more simple Java console apps:
-One or more CSharp console apps,without any code change A Telnet server in Azure
+* One or more CSharp console apps,without any code change
+* A Telnet server in Azure
-A Tomcat hosted web application
+* A Tomcat hosted web application
-A JBOSS hosted app
+* A JBOSS hosted app
-A legacy C / C++ application
+* A legacy C / C++ application
-A Clojure / Compojure app
+* A Clojure / Compojure app
-A Ruby on Rails web app
+* A Ruby on Rails web app
-Use PortBridgeAgent to proxy some ports from an intranet server e.g. LDAP.
+* Use PortBridgeAgent to proxy some ports from an intranet server e.g. LDAP.
-Use PortBridge to proxy internal endpoints back to on premises e.g. JPDA to your Eclipse debugger
+* Use PortBridge to proxy internal endpoints back to on premises e.g. JPDA to your Eclipse debugger

 Getting Started
 ---------------